 Our Mission Expands Thanks to Generous Donors

-Since our founding, Genacross Lutheran Services has continued to expand to meet the needs of people in northwest Ohio and southeast Michigan.
+Since its founding, Genacross Lutheran Services has continued to expand to meet the needs of people in northwest Ohio and southeast Michigan.
 Today, Genacross annually serves approximately 3,500 people of all ages and supports various community programs that are in keeping with our mission of service.
 But none of this would be possible without the generous support of some 2,500 donors who come alongside us to share in our mission.